 - The price is low, and it’s a one-time payment.

-- The plugin offers a lot, and everything is highly customizable.
+- The plugin offers a wide range of features, and everything is highly customizable.

 - It has a Conditional extension to enable showing different versions of the menu to different users for different post types.